sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 For optimal performance and resilience, it is recommended to use an external database when deploying Sourcegraph.
 For more information on database requirements, please refer to the [Postgres guide](../../postgres.md).

-To connect Sourcegraph to an existing PostgreSQL instance, add the relevant environment variables ([such as PGHOST, PGPORT, PGUSER, etc.](http://www.postgresql.org/docs/current/static/libpq-envars.html)) to the frontend ConfigMap by adding the new environment variables to the end of the *FRONTEND ENV VARS* section on the bottom of your [kustomization file](kustomize/index.md#kustomizationyaml).
+To connect Sourcegraph to an existing PostgreSQL instance, add the relevant environment variables ([such as PGHOST, PGPORT, PGUSER, etc.](http://www.postgresql.org/docs/current/static/libpq-envars.html)) to the frontend ConfigMap by adding the new environment variables to the end of the *FRONTEND ENV VARS* section at the bottom of your [kustomization file](kustomize/index.md#kustomizationyaml).
 For example:

 ```yaml
 # instances/$INSTANCE_NAME/kustomization.yaml